-- High school diploma or GED - Minimum age 21 upon graduation of Regional Police Academy - US Citizen - No felony convictions or serious misdemeanors - Must remain a resident within 30 statute (air) miles of the nearest Kansas City, Missouri city limit during the full-term of employment. - Possess a valid driver's license to operate a motor vehicle in the State of Missouri and have the ability to operate department vehicles safely within specific vehicle operating procedures and department standards. - Completion of all requirements and performance standards for graduation from the Regional Police Academy. - Must meet Missouri Peace Officer Standards and Training (POST) licensure requirements and maintain POST licensure throughout employment. - Operate a firearm as specified by the department's firearm certification requirements. - Must successfully complete medical examination and physical fitness standards, a psychological evaluation and polygraph examination as set forth by Department policy.
+- High school diploma or GED - Minimum age 21 upon graduation of Regional Police Academy - US Citizen - No felony convictions or serious misdemeanors - Must be a resident of Kansas City, Missouri for one year prior to appointment as a sworn member; however, the Chief of Police may request Board of Police Commissioners approval to waive the residency requirement until the member completes the probationary period. - Must remain a resident within 30 statute (air) miles of the nearest Kansas City, Missouri city limit during the full-term of employment. - Possess a valid driver's license to operate a motor vehicle in the State of Missouri and have the ability to operate department vehicles safely within specific vehicle operating procedures and department standards. - Completion of all requirements and performance standards for graduation from the Regional Police Academy. - Must meet Missouri Peace Officer Standards and Training (POST) licensure requirements and maintain POST licensure throughout employment. - Operate a firearm as specified by the department's firearm certification requirements. - Must successfully complete medical examination and physical fitness standards, a psychological evaluation and polygraph examination as set forth by Department policy.